 Schedule a DEXA SCAN & METABOLISM TESTING HERE

-DEXA SCAN A DEXA SCAN is the GOLD STANDARD most accurate method for determining body fat, lean muscle mass & bone density.
-It is significantly more precise than other body fat measurements DELETE ( BMI, InBody, BodPod, underwater weighing, hydrostatic weighing, home scales and calipers as these methods rely on too many uncontrollable variables it )DELETE and is an excellent motivational tool because it will DELETEgive you the accurate measurements you need to determine DELETE assess if you are losing the right type of weight; body fat, muscle mass or both, unlike a traditional home scale which does not specify the type of weight you are losing.
+DEXA SCAN A DEXA SCAN is the GOLD STANDARD, most accurate method for determining body fat, lean muscle mass & bone density.
+It is significantly more precise than other body fat measurements.
+It is an excellent motivational tool because it will assess if you are losing the right type of weight, body fat, muscle mass, or both, unlike a traditional home scale which does not specify the type of weight you are losing.

 Who should have a DEXA Scan?
-DELETEPeople who should consider having a DEXA Scan include DELETE; Patients trying to optimize their metabolism by losing fat weight instead of muscle weight and athletes or avid exercisers who want to achieve a low ratio of fat to lean tissue mass.
-The DEXA Scan is also a great tool to help you keep track of your bone density to make sure you are not developing osteoporosis and to keep track of your visceral fat; the bad fat surrounding your internal organs to help reduce the risks of heart disease, DELETE diabetes, high blood pressure, high cholesterol, cancer and obesity.
-The DEXA SCAN lean muscle mass & bone density test is non-invasive and relaxing.
-You lay down in the DEXA body fat scan machine for 5 minutes.
-Our x-ray DEXA technician will help you lie on your back on the table.
-The scanner which is positioned above you, will move back and forth as it measures your body composition.
-You will be asked to hold still for a few seconds while the x-ray picture is taken to prevent blurry imaging.
-These ®immediate DELETE.
-If you are an EMSCULPT NEO or EMTONE patient this is a great tool to help assess which body parts need to be targeted for fat loss, and/or to assess fat loss and lean muscle mass progress
+Patients trying to optimize their metabolism by losing fat weight instead of muscle weight and athletes or avid exercisers who want to achieve a low ratio of fat to lean tissue mass.
+The DEXA Scan is also a great tool to help you keep track of your bone density to make sure you are not developing osteoporosis and keep track of your visceral fat, the bad fat surrounding your internal organs, to help reduce the risks of heart disease.

+If you are an EMSCULPT NEO or EMTONE patient, this is a great tool to help assess which body parts need to be targeted for fat loss and/or to assess fat loss and lean muscle mass progress

 How do I prepare